-White Mountains is situated predominately in New Hampshire, with Maine taking a little bite of it too!
+The White Mountains is situated predominately in New Hampshire, with Maine taking a little bit of it too!
 Head over to the whopping 800,000-acre park and drive the Kancamagus Highway without ever having to break a sweat.
 On the other hand, if you’re looking for a hike or a ramble, make sure to take a look at the many designated routes that criss-cross the forest.

 6.)
 Discover Mt Desert Island, Maine